Calanchi di Atri nature reserve

-Calanchi di Atri is a beautiful nature reserve in the Apennine mountain range.
+Calanchi di Atri is a beautiful nature reserve in the Apennines mountain range in Italy.

 Calanchi di Atri nature reserve, in Abruzzo, presents impressive forms of erosion: the badlands of Atri, also known as Dante’s pits, are landforms created by running water, eroding clay soils without forest cover.